alvinng4/Gravity-Simulator/README.md

 | solar_system | Solar System with the Sun and the planets |

 > [!TIP]\
-> Pyth-3-body is a highly chaotic orbit with close encounters, which is useful to test the difference between fixed and variable step size integrators.
+> Pythagorean three body orbit is a highly chaotic orbit with close encounters, which is useful to test the difference between fixed and variable step size integrators.

 ### Control